 In my previous article, I threw down the gauntlet by saying that part of today’s modern false prophets are those that deny the real presence of the Eucharist.
 So, this claim would basically tag all evangelical/protestant churches as being run by false prophets.
 This is definitely a lot of people that would display the deceiving the much of the world illustration.
 Now, if the false prophets methods mirror the ways of the devil, we should expect that the Bible mentions this too.
 Let’s see if it does.

 Firstly, the verses right before Jesus warned us about false prophets, He talked about a narrow gate and a wide gate.
 So, there is a link between the wide gate description and the false prophets.
-Jesus says: “the gate is wide and the way is easy that leads to destruction, for those that enter it are many” (Matthew 7:13).
+Jesus states: “the gate is wide and the way is easy that leads to destruction, for those that enter it are many” (Matthew 7:13).
 Two key words to pick up here about false prophets ways are easy and many.

 Then, Jesus declares that “many false prophets will arise and lead many astray” (Matthew 24:11).
 Then, He goes on to say, “For false Christs and false prophets will arise and show great signs and wonders, so as to lead astray, if possible the elect.”
 (Matthew 24:24).
 Jesus is clearly indicating that many will be lead away by what looks like wonderous signs.
 The reference to many people fits nicely to His wide gate analogy He said before.